-- t.118 1.
-The first infringement in the Third Group is penalized by a Red Card (penalty touch), even if the fencer at fault has already received a Red Card as a result of offenses in the 1st or 2nd groups. - 2.
-If during the same bout the fencer commits the same or a different offense in this group, he is penalized with a Black Card (exclusion from the competition). - 3.
-Any person not on the strip who disturbs the order of the competition receives: - a) On the first infringement, a warning, indicated by a Yellow Card, valid for the whole of the competition, which must be noted on the bout scoresheet and recorded by the Bout Committee; - b) At the second infringement during the same competition a Black Card. - 4.
+- 1. The first infringement in the Third Group is penalized by a Red Card (penalty touch), even if the fencer at fault has already received a Red Card as a result of offenses in the First or Second groups. - 2.
+If during the same bout the fencer commits the same or a different offense in this group, he is penalized with a Black Card (exclusion from the competition).

+Any person not on the strip who disturbs the order of the competition receives:

+- 1. On the first infringement, a warning, indicated by a Yellow Card, valid for the whole of the competition, which must be noted on the bout scoresheet and recorded by the Bout Committee; - 2.
+At the second infringement during the same competition a Black Card. - 3.
 In the most serious cases concerning disturbance either on or off the strip, the Referee may exclude or expel the person at fault immediately.